Contemporary Fantasy Fiction set in Egypt

 The Egyptian Adventures of Kathryn Black is a fantasy series set in the Egypt of today, but with enough ancients still living to fill a book … fill many, many books to be more exact.

-Graham, the author, loves Egypt, loves writing and, due to the many fantasy stories in his head, has already outlined stories for a further five volumes of Kathryn Black’s adventures.
+Graham, the author, loves Egypt, loves writing and, due to the many fantasy stories in his head, has already outlined stories for several further volumes of Kathryn Black’s adventures.
 The ideas just bubble out of him, I – Renate – am always amazed where he gets them from.
 His deepest regret is that he cannot write as quickly as they arise.

 Graham knows Egypt very well.
 Time and time again he has visited temples and tombs with their bas-reliefs and stunning paintings.
 In addition to real history they told him stories - his stories.
 In his books, the gods, pharaohs, nobles, and small people of ancient Egypt, who in such a lively, wise, martial, power-hungry, generous or narcissistic manner spring to life upon the ancient walls, become real characters – acting as individuals with strengths and weaknesses, whom you immediately recognize in each new volume.